 This document is focused on the SHAKEN attestation decision and does not address protection of other characteristics associated with calls or a calling party such as calling party name, intent of the call or reputation of the caller.

 This document is not intended to provide an exhaustive set of Use Cases covering every potential calling pattern that could require supplementary techniques beyond determining attestations with locally available information but nonetheless captures a broad representative sample of the scenarios where additional capability is needed for an OSP to determine TN authorization of calls involving Enterprises, Service Resellers, and other Business Entities.
 These Use Cases and flows are illustrative, and it is not intended to provide a standard mechanism to determine the Attestation level.
-The capability of service providers, service and TN resellers and other business entities to support one mechanism versus another to close the attestation knowledge gap will vary, thus a suite of mechanisms are likely warranted.
+The capability of service providers, service and TN resellers and other business entities to support one mechanism versus another to close the attestation knowledge gap will vary, thus a suite of mechanisms is likely warranted.
 This document will capture the principles that should be adhered to in order to determine full attestation in the event there is no locally provisioned association available to the OSP regarding the customer and the use of a calling TN.
 Annex A in this report provides various solution mechanisms and associated impacts with each Use Case.

 Purpose